-The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+The actuarial assumptions used in the June 30, 2022 valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2021.
 Changes to the actuarial assumptions as a result of the experience study are as follows:

-All Others (Non 10 Largest) - Non-Hazaro dous Duty:
+All Others (Non 10 Largest) - Non-Hazardous Duty:

-Mortality rates (pre-retirement, post- retirement healthy, and disabled) Update to PUB2010 public sector mortality tables.
-For future mortality improvements, replace load with a modified Mortality Improvement Scale MP-2020

-Retirement rates Adjusted rates to better fit experience for Plan 1; set separate rates based on experience for Plan 2/Hybrid; changed final retirement age

-Withdrawal rates Adjusted rates to better fit experience at each year age and service through 9 years of service

-Disability rates No change

-Salary scale No change

-Line of duty disability No change

-Discount Rate No change
+THI Others (Tron to Eargest) Tron Hazar the die 2 det j.
+Mortality rates (pre-retirement, post-retirement healthy, and disabled) Update to PUB2010 public sector mortality tables.
+For future mortality improvements, replace load with a modified Mortality Improvement Scale MP-2020 Retirement rates Adjusted rates to better fit experience for Plan1; set separate rates based on experience for Plan 2/Hybrid; changed final retirement age.
+Withdrawal rates Adjusted rates to better fit experience at each year age and service through 9 years of service Disability rates No change Salary scale No change Line of duty disability No change Discount Rate No change

-Actuarial Assumptions - Public Safety Employees
+Actuarial Assumptions - Public Safety Employees with Hazardous Duty Benefits

-The total pension liability for Public Safety employees with Hazardous Duty Benefits in the Political Subdivision Retirement Plan was based on an actuarial valuation as of June 30, 2021, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2022.
+The total pension liability for Public Safety employees with Hazardous Duty Benefits in the Political Subdivision Retirement Plan was based on an actuarial valuation as of June 30, 2022, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2023.

+Inflation 2.50%

-Inflation 2.50% Salary increases, including inflation 3.50% - 4.75% Investment rate of return 6.75%, net of pension plan investment expense, including inflation
+Salary increases, including inflation 3.50% - 4.75%

+Investment rate of return 6.75%, net of pension plan investment expense, including inflation\